havriutkin/google-challenges/README.md

 ## Description
 In this repo you can find my solution to google challenges from their Tech Dev Guide.
 Each folder has solution.py file, that contains:

-    - Text of the problem
+    1. Text of the problem
-    - Short description of solution
+    2. Short description of solution
-    - Examples of input/output
+    3. Examples of input/output
-    - Complexity analysis
+    4. Complexity analysis
-    - Coded solution
+    5. Coded solution
-    - Tests
+    6. Tests
-Folder `utils` contains function `test(func, tests)` for testing.
+File utils.py contains function `test(func, tests)` for testing.

 ## How to run
 1. Make sure to create python virtual environment in the root, using `python -m venv env`